RenderKit/oidn/doc/api.md

 device to the `oidnGetDeviceError` function.
 For all other invocations of `oidnGetDeviceError`, a proper device handle must be specified.

-The following errors are currently used by Open Image Denoise:
+The following errors are currently used by Intel Open Image Denoise:

 ------------------------------- -----------------------------------------------
 Name                            Description